MingjieJian/pymoog/docs/driver_guide/abfind.md

 The DataFrame has to be sorted in id and wavelength.
 ```

-Then we can run abfind:
+Then abfind can run as:
 ```py
 a = pymoog.abfind.abfind(5000, 4.0, 0.0, line_list='line.list')
 a.prepare_file()